paritytech/polkadot-sdk/substrate/frame/multisig-stateful/README.md

 A module to facilitate **stateful** multisig accounts.
 The statefulness of this means that we store a multisig account id in the state with
 related info (owners, threshold,..etc).
 The module affords enhanced control over administrative operations such as adding/removing owners, changing the threshold, account deletion, canceling an existing proposal.
 Each owner can approve/revoke a proposal.

+It is superior in functionality to the stateless multisig as well as the pure-proxy as it keeps the multisig account in the state and allows for more control over the account itself.

 We use `proposal` in this module to refer to an extrinsic that is to be dispatched from a multisig account after getting enough approvals.

 ## Use Cases